March 02, 2019

 Book collection.

 To better tie into the show, the Rescue Bots toyline was completely retooled to bring the designs of both the bots and humans closer to their animated appearances.
 At San Diego Comic Con 2018, it was announced that a series of blind bag figurines featuring the various bots would be released to stores.
 Little Brown and Company, through their LB Kids imprint, published a series of easy-reader books that adapted episodes of the show beginning in 2013.
 Bendon Publishing International, Inc. published four jumbo coloring and activity books that contained nearly-identical content, but different covers.
-They also released Welcome to Griffin Rock, which was essentially provided profiles for each character for a very young audience.
-In 2013, Reader’s Digest published Roll to the Rescue!, which was a “lift-the-flap” book.
-In 2013, Leap Frog published Race to the Rescue, a video game in which the bots had to stop Morocco’s Disaster Bots from destroying Griffin Rock.
+They also released Welcome to Griffin Rock, which essentially provided profiles for each character geared towards a very young audience.
+Also in 2013, Reader’s Digest published Roll to the Rescue!, which was a “lift-the-flap” book, and Leap Frog published Race to the Rescue, a video game in which the bots had to stop Morocco’s Disaster Bots from destroying Griffin Rock.
 In 2017, Hasbro published a Choose Your Own Adventure-style interactive video on their official YouTube account called My Transformers: Rescue Bots Adventure.
 The video utilized some new limited footage of Heatwave and Cody along with repurposed clips from the show.

 DVD Cover.